-I became a quantitative value investing after reading Joel Greenblatt’s excellent book The Little Book that Beats the Market that explained his Magic Formula investing strategy.
+I became a quantitative value investor in 2006 after reading Joel Greenblatt’s excellent book The Little Book that Beats the Market that explained his Magic Formula investing strategy.

-And that is exactly what I found when I read the research paper written by Philip Vanstraceele and Luc Allaeys, both good friends, called Studying different Systematic Value Investing Strategies on the Eurozone stock market.
+And that is exactly what I found when I read the research paper by Philip Vanstraceele and Luc Allaeys, both good friends, called Studying different Systematic Value Investing Strategies on the Eurozone stock market.

 A better strategy – ERP5

 In the research paper Luc and Philip set out to design and test an investment strategy that combined the following valuation and quality ratios:

-- Earning Yield (EBIT / Enterprise Value) - Earning compared to the enterprise value or purchase price of the company
+- Earning Yield (EBIT / Enterprise Value) - Pre-tax earnings compared to the enterprise value or purchase price of the company

 - Return on Invested Capital (EBIT / (Net Working Capital + Net Fixed Assets)) – The return a company generates ion the capital invested in the business.